kgillibrand/PIA-Port-Forwarding-Script/README.md

 # PIAScript
-Small Python script forwards a port for a Private Internet Access vpn and prints the forwarded port.
+Small Python script which enables port forwarding for a PIA VPN and prints the forwarded port.

 Now finished but not perfect, personal project, etc.